Sourced Carrollian Fluids Dual to Black Hole Horizons: Fluid Sources

 Here, the scalar field is defined on $\mathscr{M}$, that is, $\Phi = \Phi (x^a)$.
 However, near the horizon, we will assume that $\Phi = \Phi (x^i)$ as the field should depend on the radial coordinate through the null time $v$ \cite{Iqbal_2009}.
 Plugging this stress-energy tensor in Eq.~(\ref{eq:sourced}), we obtain the following source term on $\mathscr{N}$:

-Explicitly, the existence of the scalar field in the bulk invokes the following contributions to the horizon equations through the field equations:

-We observe that for a generic $\Phi\left(v,r,\theta,\phi\right)$, the change of the radial profile of the scalar field, $\partial_r\Phi$, plays a role in the last two equations even on the horizon where the stretching vanishes.
-As expressed above, we will neglect the contributions from $\partial_r \Phi$ near the horizon, which will further simplify our treatment.
+Explicitly, the existence of the scalar field in the bulk invokes the following contributions to the horizon equations through the field equations:\footnote{Observe that for a generic $\Phi\left(v,r,\theta,\phi\right)$, the change of the radial profile of the scalar field, $\partial_r\Phi$, plays a role in the last two equations even on the horizon where the stretching vanishes.
+As expressed before, we will neglect the contributions from $\partial_r \Phi$ near the horizon, which will further simplify our treatment.}

 Next, we will study the horizon equations with sources in a perturbative expansion on the scalar field amplitude and solve the system numerically.